Know How Alcohol Affects Your Body & Your Driving

 - Immune systems

-Let’s have a brief look of how it affects each of the above body systems;
+Let’s have a brief look at how it affects each of the above body systems:

 Central Nervous System

 Alcohol abuse can damage the salivary glands, tongue, cause ulcers in the esophagus, acid reflux, heartburn, stomach ulcers, and inflammation of the stomach lining.
 Excessive alcohol literally damages all parts of the digestive system.
-And this damage can lead to abdominal fullness, diarrhea, and internal bleeding from the ulcers, hemorrhoids or esophageal varices caused by cirrhosis.
-Heavy drinkers also face higher risk of malnutrition as well as mouth, throat and esophagus cancers.
+And this damage can lead to abdominal fullness, diarrhea, and internal bleeding from ulcers, hemorrhoids, or esophageal varices caused by cirrhosis.
+Heavy drinkers also face a higher risk of malnutrition as well as mouth, throat, and esophagus cancers.